microsoft/vscode-docs/docs/getstarted/userinterface.md

 Note: There can still be cases where this setting is ignored (for example, when using the `-new-window` or `-reuse-window` command line option).

-The `window.reopenFolders` setting tells VS Code how to restore the opened windows of your previous session.
+The `window.restoreWindows` setting tells VS Code how to restore the opened windows of your previous session.
 By default, VS Code will reopen the last opened folder you worked on (setting: `one`).
 Change this setting to `none` to never reopen any folders and always start with an empty VS Code instance.
 Change it to `all` to restore all folders you worked on during your previous session.

 ## Next Steps